-Lava viewing is a must-do activity for your vacation if you are lucky enough to be on the Big Island while one of the volcanoes is actively erupting.
-Hawaii wouldn’t exist if it were not for the continuous volcanic activity that created all the islands in the state and seeing this happening in “real-time” is for many people a once in a lifetime experience.
+Lava viewing is a must-do activity if you are lucky enough to be on the Big Island while one of the volcanoes is actively erupting.
+Hawaii wouldn’t exist if it were not for the continuous volcanic activity that created all the islands, and seeing this happening in “real-time” is, for many people, a once in a lifetime experience.

 - Where is the lava located? (current status: no surface lava)